 Acquisitions.
-During 2021, we expanded our operations with the addition of five home health agencies, four hospice agencies and two home care agencies.
-We entered into a separate operations transfer agreement with the prior operator as part of each transaction.
-The aggregate value for these acquisitions was \$14.1 million.
-For further discussion of our acquisitions, see Note 7, Acquisitions, in the Notes to the consolidated and combined financial statements.
+During 2022, we expanded our operations with the addition of three home health agencies, four hospice agencies and one senior living community.
+A subsidiary of the Company entered into a separate operations transfer agreement with the prior operator of each acquired operation as part of each transaction.